ashish-swami-22/chatbot/README.md

 - Add time-series charts for throughput, latency percentiles, and error rate.
 - Add a proper ingress and external secret management for Kubernetes.
 - Split migration execution into a separate init job or release step.

-## Demo

-- Hosted link / Loom: not included in this repo.
-- Screenshots: not included in this repo.